top of page

 The Grammy Museum in Los Angeles.

-Brooke Michelle is an award-winning singer, songwriter, and actress.
-She has won numerous awards and was named "Best Female Pop Artist of the Year", "Best New Teen Artist of the Year", and "Best Songwriter" (partial list) at the Indie Music Channel Awards in Hollywood, CA. Her single, "Homesick", was awarded "Best Easy Listening Song" in the Songwriter category at the IMA awards.
+Brooke Michelle is an award-winning singer-songwriter and actress known for her heartfelt lyrics.
+She has won numerous awards and was named "Best Female Pop Artist of the Year," "Best New Teen Artist of the Year," and "Best Songwriter" (partial list) by the Indie Music Channel Awards in Hollywood, CA. Brooke recently released Truth be Told, her debut album—a project that reflects her growth as an artist and her passion for storytelling.

-Brooke has performed as a solo artist at some of the most popular venues in the country, including The Grammy Museum in Los Angeles, Jimmy Buffett’s Margaritaville in Nashville, House of Blues, Warehouse Live, Rockefeller's, White Oak Music Hall, and many more.
-She has also been interviewed and performed live on network television and radio shows such as "Great Day Houston with Deborah Duncan" and "The Roula and Ryan Show" on 104.1 KRBE.
+Brooke has performed at some of the most iconic venues across the country.
+Her journey has taken her to The Grammy Museum in Los Angeles, Jimmy Buffett’s Margaritaville in Nashville, the Troubadour in West Hollywood, and beloved Texas stages like the House of Blues, Warehouse Live, White Oak Music Hall, and Rockefeller's.
+She’s also been interviewed and performed live on TV and radio shows, such as "Great Day Houston with Deborah Duncan" and "The Roula and Ryan Show" on 104.1 KRBE, where she connected with audiences by sharing the stories behind her songs.

-Brooke's commercial acting credits include a supporting role in the film "Save Rosemary Too", and lead roles in several short films including "Date Wars" and "Bunny (The Lost Girl)", and an advertising campaign for Sonic Drive In.
-She was named "Best Actress" at the New York Film Awards, and "Best Actress in an Indie Film" at Top Shorts Film Festival.
+Brooke's commercial acting credits include a supporting role in the film "Save Rosemary Too", and lead roles in several short films including "Date Wars" and "Bunny (The Lost Girl)", and an advertising campaign for Sonic Drive-In.
+Her work has earned her "Best Actress" from the New York Film Awards and "Best Actress in an Indie Film" from Top Shorts Film Festival.

 1347.jpg